FAQ

 The City of Chicago allocates funds towards general financing, infrastructure services, public safety, finance and administration, community services, general development, regulatory purposes, and legislative and elections.

-An amount of money in the budget, authorized by the City Council, for expenditures for specific purposes.
+An appropriation is the amount of money in the budget, authorized by the City Council, for expenditures for specific purposes.
 Appropriations are made by account group within each department and fund.